AgriOps

 Electricity£0.45 (6%)

 Drying 20% → 14.5% removes 64.3 kg of water per tonne of wet grain.
 Every tonne in yields 93.6% dry weight out (before handling losses).
-Costs shown at standard moisture do not include fixed overheads, depreciation or labour.
+Costs shown do not include fixed overheads, depreciation or labour.

 UK Target Storage Moisture — Quick Reference